-• Commercial Paper and Stocks; limited to issuers with an A rating or better.
+- Commercial Paper and Stocks; limited to issuers with an A rating or better. - Commingled investment vehicles holding permissible securities listed above and in strategies listed in accordance with the investment policy.

 All investment decisions are made based on reasonable research as to credit quality, liquidity and counterparty risk prior to the investment.
 An investment advisory firm is engaged to manage the investment of all funds and performance of the portfolio is reported to Staffing management quarterly.